ImRecc/A-trivial-discovery/README.md

   ```
 ```
-and use `press Ctrl+A, then D to "detach" , screen -r my_frp to go back to that exact window`
+and use `press Ctrl+A, then D to "detach" , screen -r my_frp to go back to that exact window` there are screen -ls, then sreen -r id to go back
+    `ctrl+A are prefixKey, tell terminal stop sending keystroke to the terminal`